 In the case of new move-ins, all units must pass inspection before the HAP contract may begin.
-If a unit initially fails the inspection, it must be re-inspected until it passes.
-However, in the case of biennial re-inspections, if a unit fails the inspection, the Housing Authority may allow the owner to self-certify that the repairs or corrections have been made.
-The Housing Authority reserves the right to require re-inspections for significant fail items.
+If it is determined a unit has HQS deficiencies during the initial inspection, the unit must be reinspected until the deficiencies have been corrected and the unit is in compliance with the HQS.
+However, in the case of biennial re-inspections, if a unit is out of compliance due to HQS deficiencies, the Housing Authority may allow the owner to self-certify that the repairs or corrections have been made, but reserves the right to require re-inspections for significant failed items.
+The Housing Authority does not charge a re-inspection fee to owners.